 In recent years, extreme natural events have caused significant damage and economic losses in the Asia-Pacific region and had a particular negative impact on the private sector.
 The consequences for private businesses include destruction of property and equipment, damage to stock, loss of revenue from business interruptions and rising operational costs.
 The loss in market share due to clients changing to competitors, movement of skilled workers and impaired relationships with suppliers and retailers can affect long-term economic sustainability or even lead to closure of businesses.

-Especially small and medium-sized enterprises (SMEs) are vulnerable to the impacts of natural hazards as they are often located in hazard prone areas and often show low investments in disaster resilience or business continuity management.
+Especially small and medium-sized enterprises (SMEs) are vulnerable to the impacts of natural hazards as they often show low investments in disaster resilience or business continuity management.
 In a number of countries in South East Asia, SMEs represent more than 95% of all businesses, which illustrates their key role for sustainable development.
 SMEs are often linked with international supply chains, which means that business interruptions of SMEs due to local disasters can have an impact on markets and enterprises in other regions.
 The risks for the private sector are hence not limited to single enterprises, sectors or industries, but can have serious impacts on entire economies.

 Even before the floods in Thailand in 2011, disaster risks have increasingly been perceived as competitive factors by international investors in search of suppliers or production sites.
 Investments in disaster risk management reduce the damage and losses by SMEs, strengthen business competitiveness and secure work places in the long term.